raahulahlawat/Docker/Docker_Document.md

 * You use the docker pull command followed by the image name and, optionally, the registry location and tag.
 * For example, docker pull ubuntu:latest pulls the latest version of the "ubuntu" image from the default Docker Hub registry.

-# Docker Registory
+# Docker Registry

 * A Docker registry is a repository that stores Docker images.
 * It acts like a central location where users can find and share images.
 * The most popular and default registry is Docker Hub, although several other public and private registries exist.
-* You specify the registry location when pulling or pushing images using the format username/imagename:tag, where:
+* You specify the registry location when pulling or pushing images using the format username/image name:tag, where:
 * username is your account name on the registry (optional for public registries like Docker Hub).
-* imagename is the name of the image.
+* image name is the name of the image.
 * tag is a version identifier for the image (optional, "latest" is the default).

-## To know the exists image
+## To know the existing image

 ```
 sudo docker image ls